 - Oops!Something went wrong.Please try again later.

-What Does The Institutional Ownership Tell Us About American Superconductor?
+What Does The Institutional Ownership Tell Us About American Financial Group?

-American Superconductor already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+As you can see, institutional investors have a fair amount of stake in American Financial Group.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see American Superconductor's historic earnings and revenue below, but keep in mind there's always more to the story.
+You can see American Financial Group's historic earnings and revenue below, but keep in mind there's always more to the story.

 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.